El Hedi ben Salem: Death

 After the stabbings, none of which were fatal, Salem fled to France aided by Fassbinder and his friends.
 Schmid later recalled that Salem had to be "virtually smuggled out of Germany" and that Fassbinder cried the entire time they were driving Salem out of Berlin.

-While in France, Salem was arrested and jailed.
+In France, Salem was arrested and jailed.
 While in custody at a prison in Nîmes in 1977, Salem hanged himself.
 News of Salem's death was kept from Fassbinder for years.
 He did not learn of his former lover's death until shortly before his own death in 1982.
 Fassbinder dedicated Querelle (1982), his last film, to Salem.

 In popular culture

 In 2012, a documentary on Salem's life titled My Name Is Not Ali, premiered at the Montreal World Film Festival.
 The film was directed by German filmmaker Viola Shafik.